 Lifestyle Adjustments to Manage Elevated Blood Pressure

-If you want to keep your blood pressure in check, it’s as somple as making lifestyle adjustments.
-It’s is not just about tweaking your diet.
+If you want to keep your blood pressure in check, it’s as simple as making lifestyle adjustments.
+It is not just about tweaking your diet.
 It involves a holistic approach that encompasses everything from what you eat to how often you move.
-9 PRINCIPLES OF BLUE ZONE INCLUDES HEALTHY BALANCED MEALS WITH LOTS OF COLORFUL VEGETABLE

 Lower Your Sodium Intake